davatorium/rofi/INSTALL.md

 #### Ubuntu 16.04 Xenial

-**Please note that the latest version of rofi in Ubuntu 16.04 is extremely outdated (v0.15.11)** **This workaround of installing packages from later versions is not advised, use at your own risk.**
+**Please note that the latest version of rofi in Ubuntu 16.04 is extremely outdated (v0.15.11)**

-This will cause issues with newer scripts (i.e. with clerk) and we recommend to manually download and install newer deb files for rofi and dependencies from Zesty instead.
-You can find the rofi deb on [ubuntu's launchpad page for rofi](https://launchpad.net/ubuntu/+source/rofi) and you will also need [xcb-util-xrm](https://launchpad.net/ubuntu/+source/xcb-util-xrm) and a newer [libxkbcommon](https://launchpad.net/ubuntu/+source/libxkbcommon).
-First install the dependencies using `sudo dpkg -i <each-package-name>.deb` and then you should be able to `sudo dpkg -i rofi*.deb` and enjoy the features of the latest version.
+This will cause issues with newer scripts (i.e. with clerk) and misses important updates and bug-fixes.
+Newer versions of Rofi however requires versions of xcb-util-xrm and libxkbcommon then are not available in the 16.04 repositories.
+These need to be manually installed before rofi can be installed either via source code or Zesty version from the [ubuntu's launchpad page for rofi](https://launchpad.net/ubuntu/+source/rofi).

 ### Fedora